 Shamrock Enterprises Inc. (the "Company") was incorporated pursuant to the provisions of the Business Corporations Act (British Columbia) on April 17, 2008.
 The BC Securities Commission issued a receipt for the Company's final IPO prospectus on September 15, 2010.
 On November 10, 2010, the Company completed its Initial Public Offering of securities and commenced trading on the Canadian National Stock Exchange ("CNSX") under stock symbol SRS.
 On November 7, 2012, the Company received conditional approval for the listing of its common shares on the TSX Venture Exchange.
-Listing will be subject to the Company meeting certain conditions to list imposed by the TSX Venture received conditional approval for the listing of its common shares on the TSX Venture address is 891 Baycrest Drive, North Vancouver, BC, V7G 1N7 Canada.
+Listing will be subject to the Company meeting certain conditions to list imposed by the TSX Venture received conditional approval for the listing of its common shares on the TSX Venture Exchange.
+Listing will be subject to the Company meeting certain conditions to list imposed by the TSX-V The Company's registered corporate address is 891 Baycrest Drive, North Vancouver, BC V7G 1N7, Canada.

 The Company's interim financial statements have been prepared on a going concern basis, which contemplates the realization of assets and settlement of liabilities in the normal course of business as they become due.
 The Company's ability to continue as a going concern is however dependent upon its ability to obtain additional funding from loans or equity financings, option agreements or through other arrangements.
 There is no assurance that these activities will be successful.
 These financial statements do not contain any adjustments to the amounts and classifications of assets and liabilities, which might be necessary should the Company be unable to continue in business.
 The Company is in the process of exploring its mineral property and has not yet determined whether the properties contain reserves that are economically recoverable.
 The recoverability of amounts shown for mineral property is dependent upon the discovery of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral property in accordance with industry practice, the ability of the Company to obtain necessary financing to complete the development, and upon future profitable production.
-At August 31, 2013, the Company had cash and liquid cash investments of \$29,607 and negative working capital of \$67,434.
+At November 30, 2013, the Company had cash and liquid cash investments of \$24,642 and negative working capital of \$137,040.